 Aluminum – is used exclusively for outdoor models and is not intended to be the exclusive material of the table.
 Instead, aluminum is meant to provide a weatherproof protective sheet for either plywood or melamine tables.
 The naturally rust-resistant aluminum can form an effective barrier from changes in the weather for plywood.
 Or melamine and ensure that the product does not warp or rot, though this depends on the quality of the seal.

-Indoor v Outdoor– Because outdoor models are not used for professional or tournament settings as there is not professional outdoor association.
-They tend to be significantly thinner than indoor products and vary in thickness far less.
+Indoor v Outdoor – Because outdoor models are not used for professional or tournament settings as there is not a professional outdoor association.
+They tend to be significantly thinner than indoor products and vary in thickness for less.